University of Michigan College of Engineering students

-If you have met the above requirements, please email a request to declare to Lindsay Coleman (email@example.com) or by telephone at 734-764-3282.
+In order to be selected to the BSE in Climate and Meteorology or BSE in Space Sciences and Engineering programs, you must meet the requirements listed below.
+After ensuring that you meet the requirements, please contact our Student Services Office (email: email@example.com) with a request to declare a major program.
 Your degree audit will be reviewed to confirm your eligibility to declare.
-You will be asked to set up an appointment to visit the CLaSP Undergraduate Student Services Office to complete your declaration and discuss a long-term degree plan.
+You will be asked to set up an appointment to visit the CLaSP Undergraduate Student Services Office to complete your declaration and discuss your long-term degree plan.

-Information on applying and admission for new freshman, defined as an entering student who has never attended any institution of higher education following high school graduation, is available on University of Michigan Admissions Office and the College of Engineering Office, (Phone: 734-647-7101, email: firstname.lastname@example.org).
-As a successful applicant you will be admitted to the first year program in the College, where students from all disciplines follow a common program of study, emphasizing calculus, physics, chemistry and computing, as well as written and oral communication skills and selected courses in humanities and social science.
-After successfully completing your first term in the College, you may declare CLASP as your degree program.
+As a successful applicant, you will be admitted to the first year program in the College of Engineering, where students from all disciplines follow a common program of study including calculus, physics, chemistry, and computing, as well as written and oral communication skills, and selected courses in humanities and social sciences.
+After successfully completing your first term in the College, you may declare CLaSP as your degree program (see above).

-If you are enrolled in another University of Michigan college or school or another two- or four-year college or university, you may apply for transfer admission.
-Unlike first year students, transfer students apply directly to the College of Engineering for admission to the Climate & Space program.
-The Office of Transfer Admissions and Recruitment , (Phone: 734-647-7101, email: email@example.com ) will be happy to assist you.
+If you are enrolled in another U-M college or school or another two- or four-year college or university, you may apply for transfer admission.
+As a transfer student, you apply directly to the College of Engineering for admission to the Climate & Space program.
+Please contact the Office of Transfer Admissions and Recruitment for assistance.

-For information on Financial Aid and Work-study programs, contact the University of Michigan Office of Financial Aid.
-For information about additional College of Engineering scholarships and aid, contact the Engineering Scholarships Office, (Phone: 734-647-7113, email: firstname.lastname@example.org)
+For information on financial aid and work-study programs, contact U-M’s Office of Financial Aid.
+For information about additional College of Engineering scholarships and aid, contact the Engineering Scholarships Office.